tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

     last())
   .subscribe(console.log);
 ```
+In the developer console, only one number will be printed:

 > 233168

 We can see the values changes as they move further and further down the stream.
 The four animations represent the creation (```range```) and the three transformations (```filter```, ```scan``` and ```last```), respectively.
 The ```last``` animation is empty, since we only emit the *last* value, which will be off screen.

 ![Mouse drag geometry](/assets/images/chapterImages/functionalreactiveprogramming/euler.gif)

 Scan is very much like the ```reduce``` function on Array in that it applies an accumulator function to the elements coming through the Observable, except instead of just outputting a single value (as ```reduce``` does), it emits a stream of the running accumulation (in this case, the sum so far).
 Thus, we use the ```last``` function to produce an Observable with just the final value.